olov/ng-annotate/README.md

 Use the `--regexp` option to restrict matching further or to expand matching.
 See description further down.

-Use the `--rename` option to rename providers (services, factories, controllers, etc.) with a new name when declared and referenced through annotation.
+*experimental* Use the `--rename` option to rename providers (services, factories, controllers, etc.) with a new name when declared and referenced through annotation.
+Use it like this: `--rename oldname1 newname1 oldname2 newname2`

-Use the `--plugin` option to load a user plugin with the provided path (*experimental*, 0.9.x may change API).
+*experimental* Use the `--plugin` option to load a user plugin with the provided path, 0.9.x may change API).
 See [plugin-example.js](plugin-example.js) for more info.

-Use the `--stats` option to print statistics on stderr (*experimental*).
+*experimental* Use the `--stats` option to print statistics on stderr.

 ## Highly recommended: enable ng-strict-di in your minified builds